Aniket-Engg/solidity-school/std-0/2_Storage/README.md

 # Storage
+## Problem Statement

-Write a contract to set and get an integer variable.
+Write a contract to set a hard coded value (e.g: suppose 5) to an integer variable.
+User can check its value anytime without consuming gas.

 ## Informational Hint
 ### Integer